M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 |:---|:---|:---|
 | ``3`` | After step 1, if the evaluation is negative, and **within 7 working days** | Helpdesk officer |

-If the ticket is out of the scope of the NHD (negative evaluation), a **new "documentation" issue** will be created in the dedicated system to record the ticket's arrival and document the negative evaluation.
+If the ticket is out of the scope of the NHD (negative evaluation), a **new documentation issue** will be created in the dedicated system to record the ticket's arrival and document the negative evaluation.

 Proceed to [step 4](#84-assign-tags)